Team needs and outstanding trades have been taken into account with this 2014 NBA Mock Draft.

 The Bucks have a small forward of the future in last year's first-round pick, Giannis Antetokounmpo, but they cannot pass on Parker at this point.
 Milwaukee needs a go-to scoring option, and Parker should be a 20+-points-per-game scorer in the NBA and ready to be an immediate impact player.

 Though still raw offensively and a tweener forward, Aaron Gordon is a ridiculous athlete and terrific defender who should be a solid role player in the NBA.
-Marcus Smart would also be an option here since Rajon Rondo is entering the final year of his contract.
+He could develop into an Andrei Kirilenko-type forward for the Jazz.

 Los Angeles Lakers: Julius Randle, PF, Kentucky, 6-9, Fr.

 There has been some recent speculation that teams are souring on Julius Randle because of an old foot injury.
 The Lakers' roster is wide open with needs all over, and the club could use a physical and athletic post player like Randle.
 There is also a very good chance L.A. ends up trading this pick for a veteran.

 Sacramento Kings: Marcus Smart, PG, Oklahoma State, 6-4, Soph.

 The Kings are looking to change their losing ways, and Marcus Smart is a fierce competitor who can impact the game in numerous ways.
 He would bring something to the Sacramento backcourt that restricted free agent Isaiah Thomas does not.